andrewcparnell/Rfternoon/README.md

-# Rfternoon: advanced R in a few hours
+# Rfternoon: advanced R for beginners in a few hours

-Welcome to a very short R course that aims to teach you some of the amazing, advanced things you can do in R, in just a few hours.
+Welcome to a very short R course that aims to teach you some of the amazing, advanced things you can do in R, in just a few hours, with no previous R or programming experience.

 To get started make sure you have downloaded [R](https://www.r-project.org) and [Rstudio](https://rstudio.com).